 A payment of one dollar is required for the use of lockers.
 Materials for study must be provided by the students.
-All articles required in prices.
+All articles required in the classes are for sale in the schools at lowest prices.

-to John D. Pierce, Curator.
+Payments must be made, strictly in advance, to John D. Pierce, Curator.

 Blank forms of application, and any further information, may be obtained by addressing Mr. John D. Pierce, Curator of the Schools.